 Renji, Rukia and Torio stared at him in surprise, but Tetsuya's eyes registered cognizance and his head bowed in understanding.

 "I thought that's what you wanted," Rukia said coldly, "Isn't that why you had him brought here against his will?
 Locked him up and tried to just take his place?"

 "I admit that I did those things," said Tatsuo, "but I only acted as I did, because I thought that it was best for the clan.
-Rukia...you know that if things had continued as they were, that other clans would have begun to challenge our power.
+Rukia, you and Tetusya certainly know that if things had continued as they were, that other clans would have begun to challenge our power.
 I did seek control, but I did so only to protect the clan.
 It doesn't mean that I wished him ill."

 "You took him from the people he loved," Renji accused the man angrily, "You had him dragged out here and abandoned!"